Our Staff & Volunteers

 Without a doubt, the Equestriennes (our volunteers) have been an integral part of the experience that each visitor—and even staff member—receives the moment they walk on our show grounds.
 From being welcoming ambassadors to fundraising to helping with administrative needs, these incredible volunteers are dedicated to the passion and hard work to ensure the Virginia Horse Center is a success.

 We are over 30 years young and the future looks bright.
 However, the center's age and large-scale present daily challenges.
 Our Chief Executive Officer, John Nicholson, is addressing these head on.
 Nicholson came to the VHC after seventeen years as the head of the Kentucky Horse Park and is commonly credited with the KHP’s unprecedented growth and for bringing the first World Equestrian Games to the US.
-John’s experience and abilities are complemented by an experienced and creative management team including Leigh Anne Claywell, Chief Operating Officer, whose experience includes several years with the USEF and Horse Shows in the Sun (HITS) and Sandra Thomas, Chief Financial Officer, a CPA and former CFO with a NASDAQ listed company.
+John’s knowledge and abilities are complemented by an experienced and creative management team including Kelley Douglas, Chief Operating Officer, who brings more than 25 years of experience in equine event management and program development to the VHCF team and Sandra Thomas, Chief Financial Officer, a CPA and former CFO with a NASDAQ listed company.
 We are confident that this management team together with their experienced staff are highly competent and together will launch us into the next decade.

 John Nicholson and Molly.